ChoiHM/CodeReaper-exSocket/README.md

 # CodeReaper.exSocket
-The extended socket control for server and client side
+The extended socket module for server and client side

 This module is compatible with...
  - VS2012 ~ VS2017 or later